 - Offset %: Moves the characters on the shape.
 100% means one full rotation of the text on the circle. - Scale %: Sets the text on the shape.
-The parameter does not scale the characters itself, but the kerning of the characters. - Shape: Changes the shape of the character layout.
-Options are - · Circle, or - Wave
+The parameter does not scale the characters itself, but the kerning of the characters. - Shape: Changes the shape of the character layout to Circle or Wave.